 The move to New York

-The irrational is ever present in Tanning’s work and this painting is disturbing because like any dreamscape it is at once strange and yet familiar.
-Dorothea Tanning’s work often combines a sinister sexuality with a fairy-tale childlike sensibility which is reminiscent of childhood fantasies and nightmares.
+The irrational is ever present in Tanning’s surrealist work and this painting is disturbing because like any dreamscape it is at once strange and yet familiar.
+Dorothea Tanning’s work often combines a sinister sexuality with a fairy-tale childlike sensibility.
+It is reminiscent of childhood fantasies and nightmares.